It all started in 2013-2014, when I went through the darkest few months of my life.

 I refused to act from fear, because acting out of fear leads to more fear.

-Even thinking that your life is falling apart is your mind weaving a story based on what it thinks is happening in your life.
+Even thinking that life is falling apart is a thought-based story based on conditioning, memory, personality, and knowledge.

 You don’t know if this is good or bad.
 You don’t know what’s coming.
 Your mind certainly can’t predict the future, otherwise you’d be Gandalf.